alharet7/NanoJobs_Changes/README.md

 #### Server (Backend - .NET Core):
 - Receive data from the mobile app.
-- Use a PDF library to populate the PDF template.
+- Use a PDF/Word library to populate the PDF/Word template.
-- Store the completed PDF or make it available for download.
+- Store the completed PDF/Word or make it available for download.

 #### Admin Dashboard (Angular):
 - Provide an interface to download, or print the completed PDF.
 Instead of Displaying the fields.